zikriaakbar/write-a-program-to-print-fibonacci-series-in-python/README.md

 # write-a-program-to-print-fibonacci-series-in-python
- The Python program generates the Fibonacci series based on user input.
-It calculates and prints the series up to the specified number of terms.
-The program handles special cases, checks for invalid input, and utilizes loops to generate and print the series efficiently.
+ Certainly!
+The Python program provided generates and prints the Fibonacci series.
+The user is prompted to enter the number of Fibonacci terms they want to generate.
+The program then calculates and prints the Fibonacci series up to the specified number of terms.
+The Fibonacci series is a sequence of numbers where each number is the sum of the two preceding ones.
+The program handles special cases for the first two terms (0 and 1) and checks for invalid input.
+It utilizes a while loop to generate the series and a for loop to print the series.
+ Check our "[Website],(https://refinedfinishesmn.com/)" for details